sc0ttj/component/README.md

 ## Using the `storage` module

-Use the storage module to make your components remember their state between page refreshes and sessions, using `localStorage`.
+The storage module makes components remember their state between page refreshes, using `localStorage`.

-Note that `storage` can be polyfilled for NodeJS, so will work in Node too - by saving to JSON files.
+Note that `storage` can be polyfilled for NodeJS, so works in Node too - by saving to JSON files.

-In NodeJS, the state persists between script invocations, rather than page refreshes.
+- In NodeJS, the state persists between script invocations, rather than page refreshes.

 To use the `storage` add-on, include it in your project like so: